The Real Threat of Security Inequality

 - Behavioral monitoring should be a foregone conclusion (over traditional black/white signature-based solutions)

-- Automated, deeper analysis of larger and richer security datasets should take the place of humans trying to put individual data points in context of an attack
+- Automated, deeper, machine-learning based analysis of larger and richer security datasets should take the place of humans trying to put individual data points in context of an attack

 - Continuous defensive work — measurements around vulnerabilities, ongoing discipline in network hygiene, patching and internal software quality, and a focus on the likely vectors of attack (generally email, malicious websites, removable media) is productive, where an emphasis on “zero-day” vulnerabilities is often misguided